Colonia del Sacramento Old Town

 Founding of the city

-Portugal restarted the development of Colonia del Sacramento in the 1690s.
+Portugal restarted the development of the city in the 1690s.

 Spaniards destroyed the town in 1704 – 1705, during the War of Spanish Succession.
-Portuguese started to build the city again in 1715 and in 1718 here were living more than 1000 people.
+Portuguese started to build the city again in 1715 and in 1718 there were living more than 1000 people.

 In 1762 Spain took over the city, in 1763 it returned to Portugal but in 1777, after the siege, it became a Spanish city.